eminn-a/Monopol08/README.md

 ## Overview

 Welcome to the Monopol SoftUni project! <br/>
-Monopol is fully responsive Real estate website, Responsive for all devices, built using HTML, CSS, and Angular.
+Monopol is fully responsive Real estate website,<br/>
+Responsive for all devices, built using HTML, CSS, and Angular.

 ## Table of Contents